Colin Stokes: Biography

 Colin Stokes was born in Gettysburg, Pennsylvania, to parents Lisa Portmess and Harry Stokes.
 His mother is a professor of philosophy at Gettysburg College and his father is the president of Gaia, Inc.

 At age 6 Colin began studying piano and one year later started lessons on the cello.
 He studied locally until age 11 when he started commuting to Baltimore, Maryland, to study with Troy Stuart, with whom he stayed until his graduation from Baltimore School for the Arts in 2006.
 While in high school, Colin was chosen to play with Yo-Yo Ma in Heitor Villa-Lobos' Bachianas Brasilieras No. 5 at the Meyerhoff Symphony Hall in Baltimore, Maryland, and the Strathmore Performing Arts Center outside of Washington, D.C.
-About the concert, Andante wrote "Just as beautifully executed, but more moving emotionally, was the surging intensity of Villa-Lobos's Bachianas Brasileiras No. 5.
-Janice Chandler-Eteme...supported by Temirkanov leading an ensemble of splendid cellists that included Ma...[and]
-Colin Stokes."
+His performance was described during this concert as "beautifully executed, but more moving emotionally" particularly his performance of Villa-Lobos's Bachianas Brasileiras No. 5."
 Upon graduation from Baltimore School for the Arts, Colin was given the Joan G. and Joseph Klein, Jr. Prize for the Most Promising Performing Artist.